Differential Temporal Difference Learning: Numerical Results

 and $\grad c$ is approximated similarly.
 For the distribution of $N(t)$ we take, $\Prob (N(t)=n\DeltaA) = (1-p_A)^{n} p_A$; the values $p_A = 0.04$ and $\DeltaA = 1/24$ were chosen, so that $\Expect[N(t)] = 1$.

 The sequence of steps followed in the regenerative LSTD-learning algorithm are similar to Algorithm~\ref{LSTD} \cite{chehuakulunnzhumehmeywie09, CTCN}:

-Note that the eligibility vector $\varphi(t)$ regenerates (i.e., resets to $0$) every time the queue empties.
+The eligibility vector $\varphi(t)$ regenerates (i.e., resets to $0$) every time the queue empties.
 The regenerative LSTD($\lambda$) algorithm is obtained by making similar modifications, namely, replacing Line $5$ of Algorithm~\ref{LSTDlaavg} with:

-\Figure{fig:VarAnaEpsyPt5T10e5} shows the histogram of $\theta(T)$ obtained using the regenerative LSTD, LSTD($0$), $\nabla$LSTD, $\nabla$LSTD($0$), and $\nabla$LSTD($0.5$) algorithms, after $T=10^5$ iterations.
-Observe that, again, the variance of the parameters obtained using the $\nabla$LSTD algorithms is extremely small compared to the LSTD algorithms.
+\Figure{fig:VarAnaEpsyPt5T10e5} shows the histogram of $\theta(T)$ obtained using the regenerative LSTD, LSTD($0$), $\nabla$-LSTD, $\nabla$-LSTD($0$), and $\nabla$-LSTD($0.5$) algorithms, after $T=10^5$ iterations.
+Observe that, again, the variance of the parameters obtained using the $\nabla$-LSTD algorithms is extremely small compared to the LSTD algorithms.

 It is once again noticeable in \Figure{fig:VarAnaEpsyPt5T10e5} that, as before in the results shown in \Figure{fig:TDvsGTD_Expo1_EpsyPoint5}, different values for $\lambda$ lead to different parameter estimates.
-To investigate their relative quality the \emph{Bellman error} was computed for each algorithm,
+To compare performance, the relative \emph{Bellman error} was computed: